 - 14 cents per mile driven in service of charitable organizations.

-The business mileage rate increased 3.5 cents for business travel driven and 2 cents for medical and certain moving expense from the rates for 2018.
+The business mileage rate decreased one half of a cent for business travel driven and three cents for medical and certain moving expense from the rates for 2019.
 The charitable rate is set by statute and remains unchanged.

 It is important to note that under the Tax Cuts and Jobs Act, taxpayers cannot claim a miscellaneous itemized deduction for unreimbursed employee travel expenses.
 Taxpayers also cannot claim a deduction for moving expenses, except members of the Armed Forces on active duty moving under orders to a permanent change of station.
-For more details see Notice-2019-02.
+For more details, see Rev. Proc.
+2019-46 (PDF).

 The standard mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.

 Taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.